 Tobacco Prevention and Control (TPC)

-The goal of the Tobacco Control Program is to reduce the overall prevalence of tobacco use among Nevada residents.
-The Tobacco Prevention and Control Program (TPCP) is funded by the Centers for Disease Control and Prevention, Office on Smoking and Health and the Fund for a Healthy Nevada.
-The Nevada TPCP has adopted the National Tobacco Control Goals:
+The goal of the Tobacco Prevention and Control is to reduce the overall prevalence of tobacco use among Nevada residents.
+The Tobacco Control Program (TPC) is funded by the Centers for Disease Control and Prevention, Office on Smoking and Health and the Fund for a Healthy Nevada.
+The Nevada TPC has adopted the National Tobacco Control Goals:

 - Prevent initiation of tobacco use among youth and young adults

 - Promote tobacco use cessation among adults and youth

 Evidence-based, statewide tobacco control programs that are comprehensive, sustained, and accountable have been shown to reduce smoking rates, as well as tobacco-related diseases and deaths.
 A comprehensive statewide tobacco control program is a coordinated effort to establish smoke-free policies and social norms, to promote and assist tobacco users to quit, and to prevent initiation of tobacco use.